 Dan Huff is a fifth generation Tucsonan and experienced trial attorney with a focus in family law, juvenile law, adoptions, and estate planning.
 Dan has demonstrated a strong record of dedication to his clients and use of effective and cost-efficient strategies in his legal work.
 Dan’s background in finance allows him to provide clients with comprehensive advice on various case complexities, whether regarding asset division or estate planning.

-Before entering private practice, Dan was an Assistant Attorney General for the State for seven years where he gained significant litigation and trial experience.
+Before entering private practice, Dan was an Assistant Attorney General for the State where he gained significant litigation and trial experience.
 His trial work focused on prosecuting dependency and termination of parental rights cases, and establishing permanent guardianships for children.
 For a time, Dan also performed all phases of litigation for the State in the Court of Appeals in cases involving the Department of Child Safety.
 He also served on multiple court-improvement committees and was an attorney liaison for the State’s Office of Child Welfare Investigations.

 When he is not working with his clients to achieve their respective goals and objectives, Dan enjoys spending time with his family, hiking the trails around the Tucson valley, and watching college basketball.

 J.D., Gonzaga University School of Law, 2009, cum laude